-I am a Postdoctoral Research Associate at the Faculty of Economics at the University of Cambridge.
+I am an Assistant Professor of Economics at the Graduate School of Economics at the University of Tokyo.

-Contact: hl610 [at] cam.ac.uk
+Contact: hlee [at] e.u-tokyo.ac.jp

 This paper studies how the pass-through businesses of top income earners affect the aggregate fluctuations in the U.S. economy.
 I develop a heterogeneous-household real business cycle model with endogenous labor supply and occupational choice and calibrate the model to capture the observed top income inequality.
 Compared to the counterfactual economy with the factor-income-driven top income inequality, the economy in the baseline model features the aggregate fluctuations that outperform in explaining the recent changes in the business cycle: 1) lower volatility of aggregate output and 2) stronger negative correlation between labor hour and productivity.
 Heterogeneous labor demand sensitivities to TFP shocks between pass-through businesses and C-corporations build the core of the aggregate dynamics, and the aggregate employment dynamics display substantial nonlinearity due to this heterogeneity.